kavin-cmd/credit-card-fraud-detection/README.md

 This project is licensed under the MIT License.

 ### Acknowledgements
-The dataset used in this project is from Kaggle and can be found here.
+The dataset used in this project is from Kaggle

 ### Contact
 For any inquiries, please contact [Kavin Parikh] at [kpk1611@gmail.com].